11 Best Places in Florida to Visit – A Resident’s List

 Over the last two decades, Key West has grown an international reputation as compelling as the British Virgin Islands and American Caribbean holdings.

-Sloppy Joe’s Key West may be the icon destination and top of the list of things to do in Key West
+Sloppy Joe’s Key West may be the iconic destination and top of the list of things to do in Key West

 .

-History Makes Key West One of the Best Places in Florida to Visit
+History Makes Key West One of the Best Florida Places to Visit

 Did you know that Key West was once the richest city per capita in the country?
-At one time Key West’s largest industry was known around the world as the largest city in Florida.
-Did you know that just a few miles offshore is a prison that was built in the 1850s that was called an “historic engineering marvel”?
+At one time, Key West’s largest industry was known around the world as the largest city in Florida.
+Did you know that just a few miles offshore is a prison that was built in the 1850s, which was called an “historic engineering marvel”?

 The must-see Fort Jefferson off Key West in the Dry Tortugas.